School of General Education

 The importance of highly specialised scientific and technical education is well recognised.
 But general education is also equally important, since it aims at imparting general knowledge, communication skills, soft skills, economy, governance, environment, moral values, etc. for overall development of an individual, apart from his occupational training.
 An individual, who has been imparted general education, is expected to think and write clearly, effectively and critically.
 General education also enhances the understanding of students in thinking systematically about moral and ethical problems.

-- To provide a judicious mix of soft skills relating to a professional and appropriate content of General Education
+Provide a judicious mix of soft skills relating to a professional and appropriate content of General Education.

-- To ensure that students have adequate knowledge and skills so that they are work ready after getting the degree as per industry requirement
+Ensure that students have adequate knowledge and skills so that they are work ready after getting the degree as per industry requirement.

 Personality Development with a special focus on communication Skills.

 Remedial Classes for students coming from vernacular backgrounds.

 BSDU in Numbers

 Faculty & Trainer

 Welcome to the School of General Education!.The School imparts quality education to all students of BSDU irrespective of their disciplines.
 The students undergo the courses offered by the School in every semester of the B. Voc. and M. Voc.
 Programmes.
 It is aimed at holistic development of the students; skilling them for the global market, thus transforming their lives.

 At BSDU, we believe that proficiency at the workplace is enhanced by good communication skills, excellent personalities, an awareness of world events, respect for values and traditions in addition to technical skills.
 The School provides state -of –the- art amenities to create an environment for enhancing learning in these disciplines in addition to various others.